uiua-lang/uiua/site/text/tutorial/Modifiers and Functions.md

 ≡/+ [1_2_3 4_5_6 7_8_9]
 ```

-[table]() applies a function between all combinations of rows of two arrays.
+[table]() applies a function on all combinations of rows of two arrays.
 This is sometimes called the *outer product*.

-In the same way that "monadic" and "dyadic" functions refer to functions that take one or two array arguments respectively, "monadic" and "dyadic" *modifiers* refer to modifiers that take on or two *functions* respectively.
+In the same way that "monadic" and "dyadic" functions refer to functions that take one or two array arguments respectively, "monadic" and "dyadic" *modifiers* refer to modifiers that take one or two *functions* respectively.

 ```uiua
 ⊞+ [5 6 7 8] [10 20 30 40]